 The first Miami Beach Polo World Cup tournament took place in 2005, one year after beach polo was introduced in Dubai.

 But polo isn’t new to Miami; Carl Fisher, who is considered the father of Miami Beach, created the city's first polo grounds in South Beach in the 1920’s.

 "The event brings the sport to the people and reminds them of the rich polo history that was created by Fisher nearly 100 years ago," adds Alex Webbe.

 Tickets and Tips

 Polo isn’t just for the elite.
 Attendees may take in the action from the beach area for free.
 If you’d like to be inside mixing and mingling under the covered grandstands, there are VIP tickets available.
-VIP tickets range from $130-$250 with food and beverages included.

 Expect chic spectators dressed to impress in their polo best, from light linen suits to flowing dresses.
 Keep in mind, the event is outdoors, so dress comfortably.

 Stay in Touch: Sign up for the Miami Insider enews to receive news, events and special offers.

 Share the Love: We'd love to see your photos!
 Share them with us on Facebook, Twitter or Instagram and don’t forget to use the hashtag: #SoMiami.